hostjane/hostjane.github.io/_pages/vps-hosting.md

 ## Cancellation

-To cancel your subscription, please use the email you paid with to access the [Stripe billing portal](https://billing.stripe.com/p/login/3cs9AL9Aocs5dz2dQQ).
+To cancel your subscription, please use the email you paid with to access the [Billing portal](https://billing.stripe.com/p/login/3cs9AL9Aocs5dz2dQQ).

 # What is a Virtual Private Server?